-The project site sits on approximately 1.26 acres of vacant desert land north of Palomar Lane between Little Morongo Road and Cabot Road.
-The site is zoned Light Industrial (I-L) which provides for business parks and the development of light industrial uses, as designated by the City of Desert Hot Springs.
+The project site sits on approximately 1.26 acres of vacant land south of San Gorgonio Lane between Little Morongo Road and Cabot Road.
+The site is within a Light Industrial (I-L) zone which provides for business parks and the development of light industrial uses, as designated by the City of Desert Hot Springs.
 Properties immediately to the north, east, south and west of the project are in a vacant state with similar conditions to those found on-site.
 The Project proposes to construct a medical marijuana facility specifically geared for cultivation.
-The development includes a single story building with a mezzanine and an approximate total of 22,218 sf of building area.
+The development includes a single two-story, tilt up building with a cantilevered second floor with an approximate total of 35,320 sf of building area.
 The proposed Project is consistent with the surrounding land uses and the city's Land Use and Zoning designations.
 There are no established communities in the Project vicinity and thus no communities will be divided.
 Therefore, no impacts relative to the division of an established community is expected.

-b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the Project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+Mitigation Measures: None b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the Project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+Discussion:

 The applicant is processing a Conditional Use Permit to construct a facility for the indoor cultivation and processing of medical marijuana.
 The Project is zoned Light Industrial, this zone is intended to accommodate any and all industrial uses operating entirely in enclosed buildings, requiring limited and screen-able outdoor storage space and medical marijuana cultivation facilities.
 The Project site is largely segregated from the City's intense residential and commercial uses and is consistent with the City's General Plan land use designation.
 The Project includes approval of a Conditional Use Permit (Municipal Code 17.180.090) and Regulatory Permit (Municipal Code Chapter 5.50) to thoroughly evaluate the design and operation of the proposed facility and render it in full compliance with City regulations.
-In addition, all medical marijuana cultivation operations and any related activities, such as transportation, manufacturing, and testing, would be subject to existing and proposed State laws including the Compassionate Use Act of 1996 (California Health and Safety Code Sections 11362.7 through 11362.83), the California Attorney General's Guidelines for the Security and Non-Diversion of Marijuana Growth for Medical Use (issued in August, 2008), and any future state laws that may be adopted.
+In addition, all medical marijuana cultivation operations and any related activities, such as transportation, manufacturing, and testing, would be subject to existing and proposed State laws including the Compassionate Use Act of 1996 (California Health and Safety Code Sections 11362.7 through 11362.83), the California Attorney General's Guidelines for the Security and Non-Diversion of Marijuana Growth for Medical Use (issued in August, 2008), and any future state laws that may be adopted, such as State Assembly Bill 266 (AB 266).
+The Project's physical characteristics and internal operations will not conflict with the City's land use, zoning or other regulatory policies.
+Site design features will be reviewed and approved by the City relative to compliance with the City's General Plan and Zoning.
+Less than significant impacts are expected.